Mastle/joyfulspeaking-hub-website/src/pages/posts/post-2.md

 ---

 # The day of Moon

-[some kind picture suitable to the blog post]

 When I began learning Japanese a few months ago, I honestly thought it was going to be brutal.
 I’d admired the language and the culture for years, but I always held back because I assumed it would be too complicated or too time-consuming.
 It felt like one of those things you admire from a distance without ever expecting yourself to actually do.
 It took me a while to finally muster the courage to give it a real try.